ericpgreen/feb2/README.md

 [538](https://fivethirtyeight.com/features/groundhogs-do-not-make-good-meteorologists/)—with
 one difference.
-I define early spring for a prognosticator’s location as one month (February OR March) with an average high temperature above the historical average for that month.
-Unlike the previous analyses, however, I use local data for each prognosticator.
+I define early spring for a prognosticator’s location as one month (February OR March) with an average high temperature above the historical average for that month.[^1] Unlike the previous analyses, however, I use local data for each prognosticator.
 NOAA used U.S. national temperatures, and 538 looked across nine U.S. regions.
-I refer to classifications based on this definition `def1`.
+I think it’s just silly to expect a real or stuffed groundhog to be able to predict national or regional weather based on localized sunshine.
+I say let’s evaluate their powers of prognostication using local data.[^2]

 The `class_def1` dataset does not contain the underlying weather data, but you can find it in `class_def1_data`.
 You can also use the {`rnoaa`}